 Interviews With Local Alumni

-Just like many universities and colleges do, boarding schools also will arrange an interview with an alumnus or alumna who lives in your local area.
-This is a common practice for meeting candidates who live here in the United States.
-Remember that most boarding schools are looking for qualified candidates from outside the United States as part of their diversity initiatives.
+Like many universities and colleges, boarding schools also arrange an interview with an alumnus or alumna who lives in your local area.
+This is a common practice when meeting candidates residing in the United States.
+Remember that most boarding schools are looking for qualified candidates outside the United States as part of their diversity initiatives.
 Most schools like to think that they are preparing their students for life and work in a global community.
-So the fact that you are from Europe, South America, or Asia helps them accomplish that goal.
+So, the fact that you are from Europe, South America, or Asia helps them accomplish that goal.

 This part of the admissions process is critical for all concerned.
-The school needs to actually meet you and get a sense of who you are and what you offer.
-You need to determine if the school is a good fit for your needs and objectives.
+The school needs to meet you and understand who you are and what you offer.
+You need to determine if the school fits your needs and objectives well.

 This video describes how to handle an admissions interview with an alumnus.
 While it references college admissions, the same applies to boarding schools.